No. 1 Tennessee beats Florida 73-61 for 18th straight win

-Grant Williams scored 16 points as the top-ranked Volunteers defeated Florida 73-61 on Saturday to extend their school-record winning streak to 18 games.
+KNOXVILLE, Tenn. — Grant Williams scored 16 points as No. 1 Tennessee defeated Florida 73-61 on Saturday to complete a season sweep of the Gators and extend its school-record winning streak to 18 games.

 Tennessee (22-1, 10-0 SEC) owns the longest active winning streak of any Division I team.
 This also marks the biggest winning streak of Rick Barnes’ 32-year head coaching career, surpassing the 17-game string that started Texas’ 2009-10 season.

-“I appreciate how hard they’ve competed,” Barnes said.
-“I appreciate the fact they do want to get better, and we can get better.
-I think they believe, like our coaching staff, that our best basketball’s ahead of us.
-It’s not going to be easy, but they’re competitive.
-Where we are, they deserve the credit.”

 Tennessee’s winning streak includes a 78-67 victory at Florida on Jan.
-12. Immediately after that game ended, all five Tennessee players on the floor performed a “Gator chomp “ in a mock version of the cheer favored by Florida fans.
-Tennessee’s Admiral Schofield said at the time the Vols were responding to “disrespectful” and “inhumane” comments Florida fans had made during the game.
+12. Immediately after that game ended, all five Tennessee players on the floor performed a “Gator chomp” in a mock version of the cheer favored by Florida fans.

-This time, Tennessee’s players had a more muted celebration but fans started doing the Gator chomp in the final minute and continued it as the final horn sounded.
+Although Tennessee’s players refrained from a similar celebration Saturday, much of the sellout crowd at Thompson-Boling Arena crowd started doing the Gator chomp in the final minute and continued it as the final horn sounded.

-“Poetic justice,” said Schofield, one of four Tennessee players to score in double figures.
-“At the same time, it’s all in good fun.
-A deep rivalry, but many years of tough, hard-fought football games, tough basketball games.
-At the end of the day, I think a lot of people just enjoy the intensity of our rivalry with Florida.”

-Tennessee led by as many as 16 late in the first half before Florida rallied to get within 36-30 at the intermission.
+Tennessee held Florida to a total of three points for a stretch of over nine minutes, enabling the Vols to turn an 8-5 deficit into a 22-11 advantage.
+Tennessee led by as many as 16 later in the first half before Florida rallied to get within 36-30 at the intermission.

 Florida cut Tennessee’s lead to 40-36 with 17:37 left, but Tennessee answered with a 12-2 run that included consecutive 3-pointers from Lamonte’ Turner.
 After Florida scored seven straight points to get the margin down to seven, Tennessee responded with a 9-0 run that featured another Turner 3-pointer plus two dunks from Schofield.